ItsZeusBro/Area51/README.md

 It's mainly a place for POC Recursive Algorithms that have no helping utilities, because if they did they are used elsewhere as a seperate project.

 It's also a place to get and stay on point about something very general and potentially useful.
+Its a monestary where we build good habits and ritualize the practice of code.